New hope for heartburn: keyhole-free fix tested in asians for first time

 Summary

-This study tests a procedure called Transoral Incisionless Fundoplication (TIF) for people with chronic heartburn and regurgitation (GERD) who don't get relief from medication.
-It is a less invasive alternative to surgery, done through the mouth to rebuild the valve between the stomach and esophagus.
-The study will enroll 20 Asian adults and follow them for up to 5 years to see if symptoms improve and if they can reduce or stop their acid-reducing drugs.
+This study tests a procedure called TIF (transoral incisionless fundoplication) for people with chronic acid reflux (GERD) who don't get relief from medication.
+It is done through the mouth, no cuts, and aims to rebuild the valve between the stomach and esophagus.
+The study will enroll 20 Asian adults and follow them for up to 5 years to see if symptoms improve and if they can reduce or stop acid-reducing drugs.

 Disclaimer